 With four easy to follow steps you can have these Italian meatballs for your family too.
 Great for pasta, soups, or pizza toppings, they are a great addition to any meal.
 My husband refuses to eat spaghetti unless I make these as well.
 Afterall, what is spaghetti without meatballs?

-Making a large batch for the week allows for fast and easy suppers right at your finger tips.
+Making a large batch for the week or even the month, allows for fast and easy suppers right at your finger tips.
 For those who are too busy to take the time to create a healthy and delicious meal, these meatballs add the ability to throw something together in under 30 minutes.
 I love making these and using them for spaghetti, meatball sliders, and casseroles.
 There really is no end to what you can do with them.

 Ingredients for Italian Meatballs:

 - 1 lb Ground Italian Sausage, (Ground hamburger works for those who want less spice)

 - 1/3 cup Water, (more or less)

 - Garlic salt and pepper to taste, (if preferred you could add Oregano as well)

 - Before I start mixing my ingredients I like to ground the sausage a little more with my hands.
 This creates a finer textured meatball.

 - Mix all ingredients together adding the water last.
 Add the water in small increments so you do not add to much moisture to your meatballs.
 Too much water will create soggy meatballs that fall apart.
 Again it is easiest to mix the meatballs with your hands so you can keep an eye on moisture content as well as make sure the seasonings are evenly coating the meat and being dispersed among all the individual balls.

 - Shape meat mixture to desired size balls and place on a broiler pan.
 When shaping I've found it easier to have slightly wet hands as this creates a more rounded meatball that won't stick to your hands.